skrshe/gimme/readme.md

 into `gm repo.wiki`

 # Disclaimer
-at this moment running `gm` only prints `hello git` to terminal output.
+at this moment running `gm` only prints what it will be used for to terminal output.

-# Announcement
-gimme-0.0.1-linux can now be built and installed

 # Functionality
 - work like a unix application: only print when when something important is happening